antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 ## Background
 Logic Apps is great tool for integrating business processes and can be used for multiple different use cases, however building a web pages is not one of them!
-Let's change that and build simple web app for submitting registration to an event with only [Logic Apps (Standard)](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) resources.
+Let's change that and build simple web app with [Logic Apps (Standard)](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview).

 Before we head into Logic App development I think it is important to understand the fundamentals of web servers, server side rendering and a little about response times!
 Because we need this to get fully functional web app.